-Let us turn now to the case in which p = 0.15, i.e., in which there is uncertainty about whether or not the value of the asset changed from its unconditional expectation.
-In such a case, it can be optimal for agents to neglect their private information and herd: Result 2 In the presence of event uncertainty (p < 1), in equilibrium herd behavior occurs with positive probability.
+Let us turn now to the case in which p = 0.15, that is, in which there is uncertainty about whether or not the value of the asset changed from its unconditional expectation.
+In such a case, it can be optimal for agents to neglect their private information and herd.

+RESULT 2.
+In the presence of event uncertainty (p < 1), in equilibrium herd behavior occurs with positive probability.

 Here, we only discuss the intuition for this result and refer the reader to Cipriani and Guarino (2006) for a formal proof.
 When an informed trader receives a private signal, he learns that an event has occurred.
 Therefore, when he observes a sequence of trades, he knows that each buy or sell order comes from an informed trader with probability 0.95.
 He will update his belief on the asset value on the basis of this information.
+The market maker, by contrast, has a prior belief of

+FIGURE 1.
+Prices and traders' expectations after a history of buys.

-The market maker, by contrast, has a prior belief of 0.86 that the trades just come from noise traders.9 Therefore, when he receives a buy or a sell order, he updates his belief (i.e., the price) by less than the traders.
+0.86 that a trade comes from a noise trader.
+Therefore, when he receives a buy or a sell order, he updates his belief (i.e., the price) by less than the traders.
 As a result, after a sequence of buy (sell) orders, the expectation of a trader may be higher (lower) than the price even if he receives a bad (good) signal.

 In Figure 1, we show the sequence of expectations and prices after a series of buy orders.
 At time 3, the equilibrium price is lower than both the expectation of a trader receiving a good signal and the expectation of a trader receiving a bad signal.
-Therefore, the trader at time 3 will buy whatever signal he receives, i.e., he will herd.
+Therefore, the trader at time 3 will buy regardless of the signal he receives, that is, he will herd.

-Note that, since the market maker updates his expectation (and the price) by less than the informed traders, it will never be the case that, after a history of buys, the expectation of a trader will be below the price for both signal realizations.
+Note that, because the market maker updates his expectation (and the price) by less than the informed traders, it will never be the case that, after a history of buys, the expectation of a trader will be below the price for both signal realizations.
 Analogously, after a history of sell orders the expectation of an informed trader will never be above the price for both signal realizations.
 As a result, an informed trader will never engage in contrarian behavior.